Skip to content

 • Maintain in-stream vegetation

-• Maintain connectivity and allow fish and platypus movement through the reach
+• Maintain connectivity and allow fish movement through the reach

 • Reduce intrusion by terrestrial vegetation into the stream bed